 CURRENT PROGRAMS / ACTIVITIES GENERAL PROGRAM REQUIREMENTS EXISTING SERVICES / FACILITIES AT QUEEN ELIZABETH PARK SUITABILITY OF PROGRAM FOR QUEEN ELIZABETH PARK OPPORTUNITIES FOR FUTURE PARK PROGRAMMING PICNICKING Formal picnic areas include picnic tables and wood or briquette stoves/barbecues.
 Some picnic sites should be wheelchair accessible.
 Informal picnic areas should be well drained and have appropriate surfacing (e.g. lawn).
 Waste bins and recycling bins could be situated nearby.
 Approx. 25 picnic sites, each equipped with picnic table and some have stoves / barbecues.
 Picnicking is a well-loved activity that has a long tradition in the park, and there is an interest by the public in doing more picnicking in the park.
 Picnicking is a low impact activity that is well-suited to happen in its existing location.
 There may be opportunities to increase the number of picnic areas, and/or to diversify the areas available for picnicking.
 CANADA DAY FIREWORKS Queen Elizabeth Park Road and Walterdale Hill Rd are closed from 9:35- 10:45pm on July 1st for Canada Day fireworks.
-Views of the river valley and downtown, spectators access site from all sides on foot when streets are closed to vehicular traffic Park has ample capacity and open spaces with views of fireworks and is a popular place to watch them from There is an opportunity to improve the quality and flexibility of open space with unobstructed views of the river valley and downtown CROSS COUNTRY MOUNTAIN BIKE RACES Loop track between Walterdale Br. and Old Timers' Cabin primarily on single-track trails with a small portion of gravel trail, and along Lavigne Road/90 Avenue.
-Start/ Finish on multi-use path northeast of washroom building.
-Single track trails, multi- use trails, washrooms, parking for loading/ unloading team vehicles with tents/equipment.
-Participant parking in upper park.
-Bike races utilize existing linear single track trail system for 1-3 events per year.
+Views of the river valley and downtown, spectators access site from all sides on foot when streets are closed to vehicular traffic Park has ample capacity and open spaces with views of fireworks and is a popular place to watch them from There is an opportunity to improve the quality and flexibility of open space with unobstructed views of the river valley and downtown CROSS COUNTRY MOUNTAIN BIKE RACES AOUNTAIN BIKE BACESWalterdale Br. and Old Timers' Cabin primarily on single-track trails with a small portion of gravel trail, and along Lavigne Road/90 Avenue.
+Start/ Finish on multi-use path northeast of washroom building.use trails, washrooms, parking for loading/ unloading team vehicles with tents/equipment.
+Participant parking in upper park.ENJOYING VIEWS OF RIVER VALLEY AND DOWINTOWINVantage points and seating areas.There are many informal viewpoints to the river valley and downtown Bike races utilize existing linear single track trail system for 1-3 events per year.
 Some disturbance to regular park users during race events due to increased traffic and restricted trail use.
 By ensuring that sufficient circulation options are provided, inconvenience to regular park users during race events may be reduced.
-ENJOYING VIEWS OF RIVER VALLEY AND DOWNTOWN Vantage points and seating areas.
-There are many informal viewpoints to the river valley and downtown from Saskatchewan Drive, Queen Elizabeth Park Road, and Dantzer's Hill.
-Formal views from Saskatchewan Drive entry points are partially obscured by forest.
-Formal and informal view points with seating are highly suitable for Queen Elizabeth Park.
+ENJOYING VIEWS OF RIVER VALLEY AND DOWNTOWN Formal and informal view points with seating are highly suitable for Queen Elizabeth Park.
 Trails, seating nodes and viewpoints within the park and along Saskatchewan Drive can be developed to take advantage of viewpoints to the river valley and downtown.
-TABLELANDS GREEN SHACK PROGRAM (STORAGE) Storage for green shacks (~10' x 10') outside of summer program season 15 - 27 green shacks are stored in the existing Queen Elizabeth Park Compound outside of the summer season (~150 to 250 m2) Green shacks are not used for programming in Queen Elizabeth Park.
+TABLELANDS GREEN SHACK PROGRAM (STORAGE)Storage for green sha (~10' x 10') outside o summer program sea 15 - 27 green shacks are stored in the existing Queen Elizabeth Park Compound outside of the summer season (~150 to 250 m 2) Green shacks are not used for programming in Queen Elizabeth Park.
 The park does offer a desirable central location for Parks storage, however this may not be the best use of Queen Elizabeth Park.
 Since green shacks serve tablelands parks programming, it has been suggested that the storage of green shacks might be more suitable on tablelands.